avetisk/material-next/CONTRIBUTING.md

 #### 4. You are done 🎉!

-In case you missed something, [we have a real example that can be used as a summary report]((https://github.com/mui-org/material-ui/pull/8922/files)).
+In case you missed something, [we have a real example that can be used as a summary report]((https://github.com/material-next/material-next/pull/8922/files)).

 ## Roadmap

-To get a sense of where Material-UI is heading, or for ideas on where you could contribute, take a look at the [ROADMAP](https://github.com/mui-org/material-ui/blob/v1-beta/ROADMAP.md).
+To get a sense of where Material-Next is heading, or for ideas on where you could contribute, take a look at the [ROADMAP](https://github.com/material-next/material-next/blob/v1-beta/ROADMAP.md).

 ## License

-By contributing your code to the mui-org/material-ui GitHub repository, you agree to license your contribution under the MIT license.
+By contributing your code to the material-next/material-next GitHub repository, you agree to license your contribution under the MIT license.